 Binary Search - Analogy

-The binary search algorithm is similar to how we search through a numbered book to get to a page.
-First, we open up to a random page.
-If the page number is greater than that of the page we are looking for, we move left, else, we move to the right.
-We repeat this procedure until we find the page number we are looking for.
+The binary search algorithm is similar to how you search through a numbered book to get to a page.
+First, you open up to a random page.
+If the page number is greater than that of the page you are looking for, you search leftwards, else, you search to the right.
+You repeat this procedure until you find the page with the number you are looking for.

 Two things stand out

-1. the page numbers are sorted so we can know to search left or search right
+- the page numbers are sorted so you can know to search left or search right

-The algorithm is generally called Divide and Conquer because each time it does not find what it is searching for in a comparison, it focuses on one half of the collection, ignoring the other half; dividing the items by half after each evaluation.
+The algorithm is popularly called divide and conquer because each time it does not find what it is searching for in a comparison, it focuses on one half of the collection, ignoring the other half; dividing the items by half after each evaluation.

 Binary Search - Pseudocode